kanglicheng/code-school/ruby/homeworks/git-homeworks.md

   git push origin master
   ```

-* We've now successfully setup a repo on GitHub and made our first push. :smiley:
+* We've now successfully setup a repo on GitHub and made our first push.

 ## Submitting homework
 We want to do our homework within our *homeworks* repo.
 If we've just initialized our homeworks repo then we already have the most up-to-date version on our machine, but if we are doing our homework from a different machine we will need to *clone* our remote repo to make a new local copy we can work from.

 As we progress, we will create a new directory for each day's work.
 The following directory structure is an example of how your Github repository should look like.
-As developers we need to follow the directory and structure of the company we work for, AppAcademy is not the exception, **not following AppAcademy directory convention will result in your homework not being accepted.**
+As developers we need to follow the directory naming and structure conventions of the company we work for, AppAcademy is not the exception; **not following AppAcademy directory convention will result in your homework not being accepted.**

 ```
 aA-homeworks/ (root directory)